LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 #.
 An XML file that specifies how the searches are set up and what data should be exported for each data layer
 #.
 The Data Searches Tool interface.

-The Data Searches Tool is used within a GIS environment and requires all the required data layers to be preloaded in the GIS (see :ref:`figArcGISUI`).
+The Data Searches Tool is used within a GIS environment and requires all the required data layers to be preloaded in the GIS (see :numref:`figArcGISUI`).

 .. _figArcGISUI: